- Great value

 The 2020 Hyundai Tucson is not as spacious as rivals but features good material quality and comfort.

 The 2020 Hyundai Tucson is smaller than rivals but includes decent passenger and cargo space regardless.
 With good material quality and a quiet cabin, we give it 7 out of 10 here.
-(Read more about how we rate cars.)

 While ringing in shorter than most of its primary rivals, the Tucson sits almost directly in between the smaller Kona and the larger Santa Fe.
-Six-way adjustable front seats are comfortable and supportive, while 8-way power adjustment for both front chairs is available.
+Six-way adjustable front seats are comfortable and supportive, while eight-way power adjustment for both front chairs is available.

 In the rear, two adults will fit comfortably once they’ve reclined the back cushion slightly.
 Shoulder space is in short supply, but knee and head room are better than expected.